dgrewe-hse/studyconnect/docs/06_ reviews_&_static_code_analysis_tools.md

 # 6 Reviews & Static Code Analysis Tools

+## 6.1 Conduct a Review

+### Introduction

+We conducted a peer review of Group 2's [repository](https://github.com/Ricardo0919/studyconnect-software-testing).
+We used the provided review template.
+The completed review table can be found [here](./files/review_english.xlsx).

+### Review Roles

+Due to the scope and formality of the review, we determined that a moderator was not required.

+Our team met on November 21, 2025, at approximately 10:30 to review Group 2's code.
+In the first phase, each team member reviewed a portion of the code in the role of an expert.
+We then presented our observations to one another and discussed whether to include them in our findings.

+Erik recorded our findings in the template file.

 ## 6.2 Retrospective – Reflection on the Review

 ### **What we noticed**